bh1428/bh1428.github.io/content/posts/202511/A_slightly_modern_take_on_Python_virtual_environments.md

 sqlparse 0.5.3
 ```

 As a final step, we want to recreate the virtual environment easily.
-For this, we use the [`pip freeze`](https://pip.pypa.io/en/stable/cli/pip_freeze/) command to list all installed packages with their **exact** version.
+For this, we use the [`pip freeze`][pip_freeze] command to list all installed packages with their **exact** version.
 Common practice is to store the output of `pip freeze` in a file named `requirements.txt`:

 ```bash
 pip freeze > requirements.txt